-Your organisation will have a ‘staging date’ – this is when you need to start meeting your auto-enrolment duties.
-This is the date you have to work out which of your employees you must put into a pension scheme that can be used for auto-enrolment.
+Your organisation will have a ‘staging date’ – this is when you need to start meeting your automatic enrolment duties.
+This is the date you have to work out which of your employees you must put into a pension scheme that can be used for automatic enrolment.
 Your staging date depends on the size of your largest PAYE scheme as at 1 April 2012.
 The Pensions Regulator will have written to you around 12 months ahead of your staging date.

 All organisations which existed before 1 April 2012 have now passed their staging date.
 Employers who set up a new PAYE scheme between 1 April 2012 and 30 September 2017 are within the final staging phase.
 These employers will reach their staging date between 1 May 2017 and 1 February 2018, and their staging date will be determined by the date they’ve first paid income to any worker (see the table below)